gbmhunter/blog/content/electronics/components/voltage-level-translation/_index.md

 The `LSF` family of level translators is one such example (available from many manufacturers).

-{{% img src="lsf-family-level-translator-bias-circuit.png" width="500px" caption="Internal schematic for the LSF family of translators[^bib-ti-bias-circuit-lsf-family]." %}}
+{{% figure src="lsf-family-level-translator-bias-circuit.png" width="500px" caption="Internal schematic for the LSF family of translators[^bib-ti-bias-circuit-lsf-family]." %}}

 The voltage rail on the B-side must always be higher than the voltage rail on the A-side for this style of translator to work properly.